Nantou County: Education

 As of 2007, there were 2 colleges, 13 senior high and vocational schools, 30 junior high schools, 149 elementary schools, 106 kindergartens, and 84 day care centers in the county.
 This changed to 2 colleges, 15 high schools, 23 junior high school schools, 139 elementary schools, and 180 kindergartens in January 2024.
 In preschools linked to elementary schools, there is a student-teacher ratio of 12:1.
 Since 2005, students from third grade up are required to take at least on English class each week.
 The county operates one community college, distributed through 10 branches.
 Notable universities in the county are National Chi Nan University, National Chung Hsing University and Nan Kai University of Technology.

-An Indigenous Community College has been established by the governmnet to help create locally-generated curriculumns that reflect traditional cultures.
+An Indigenous Community College has been established by the government to help create locally-generated curriculumns that reflect traditional cultures.